 Learn alongside your kids and monitor their understanding — the deeper, the better! 🙂 Work with them to help them understand, apply, and even enjoy learning math!
 This will serve them well throughout their academic career and life (possibly the best investment you could make in your homeschooling journey!
 But I may be biased 😉 .)

-A free ebook to help you help your kids enjoy learning math
+An ebook to help you help your kids enjoy learning math

 This ebook (in .pdf form) is a series of hands-on activities, lessons with journal pages and guided teaching notes, and diagrams and photographs to clearly demonstrate each process or activity, with a bonus section on mathematical properties.